3/31/25

 Sermon

-With confidence and trust let us pray to the God of all creation, saying: hear our prayer.
+With confidence and trust let us pray to the Lord, saying, “hear our prayer.”

-We pray for the poor, the persecuted, the sick, and all who suffer.
-We give thanks for development and aid agencies and pray for refugees, prisoners, and all in danger; that they may be relieved and protected.
-God of love,
+For the poor, the persecuted, the sick, and all who suffer; for refugees, prisoners, and all in danger; that they may be relieved and protected, that by the giving of our treasure our church and associated aid agencies will be empowered with the resources needed to make a difference.
+God of love.

-We pray for those we know who are ill at home or in the hospital, especially…
+For those who are ill at home or in hospital: especially those known to us…

 -